 Video of the Day

 “Consumers should look for 'tocopherol' on the label when purchasing a product and make sure it’s combined with other antioxidants for the maximum benefits,” says Kononov.
 “Applying a little bit of vitamin E on a daily basis goes a long way.”

-Why Vitamin E Oil May Be Good for Your Skin
+How Vitamin E Oil Benefits Your Skin

 How to Use Vitamin E Oil